 - Don’t go crazy doing lots of takes.
 3 takes per scene is plenty.

 - Don’t look for perfection, look for moments.
-(Great article on this topic by Greg Apps – a leading casting director)

-Auditioning for Theatre
+Auditioning For Theatre

 Stage vs Screen